aruskin/bg-in-boston/_posts/2022-05-03-bg-at-paradise.markdown

 <div style="clear: both"></div>

 And we can look at all of the concerts happening on 5 August 1989: what would you have been missing, if you went to see BG at Paradise?
-(White Zombie and Badfinger are the only names I recognize here)
+(White Zombie and Badfinger are the only names I recognize here.)

 <figure style="float:left; display:table" width=300>
 <img src="/bg-in-boston/assets/boston_phoenix_1989-08-04/s3_p25_saturday_listings.png" alt="Saturday concert listings, part 1, from section 3, page 25 of The Boston Phoenix (Volume 18, Issue 31)" style="float:left" width=300>